Model#

 2) "model_1.{dataset_name}.meta"

-, named model_2, with the executable application code below.
+We create a separate Model, named model_2, with the executable application code below.

 Note

-In the driver script, after initializing the Model
+In the driver script, after initializing the Model instance named model_2,

-.
+we execute model_2.register_incoming_entity(model_1).
 By passing the producer Model

-, we instruct SmartSim to recognize the name of model_1 as a valid data
+instance to the consumer Model, we instruct SmartSim to recognize the name of model_1 as a valid data

-source for subsequent use in Client.set_data_source
+source for subsequent use in Client.set_data_source.

-Here we retrieve the stored Dataset
+Here we retrieve the stored Dataset named dataset_name:

 # Set the Model source name